Skip To Main Content

-Athletes of Color Coalition at Bowdoin College
+Bowdoin Athletes of Color Coalition

-Mission Statement
+AOCC Mission Statement

 It is the mission of the Athletes of Color Coalition (AoCC) to advocate for student-athletes of color at Bowdoin regardless of their sport, race, class, sexuality, or gender identities.
 Our group is open to all varsity and club minority athletes, providing a support system in which student-athletes of color can freely discuss their respective experiences on and off the playing field, on a predominately white campus, in a predominately white athletic league.
 The organization is designed to foster communication between the Bowdoin Athletic Department and its minority athletes as well as to create dialogue surrounding the experiences of athletes of color to the broader Bowdoin community.